carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

    ``include/llvm/CodeGen/``.
 At this level, concepts like "constant pool entries" and "jump tables" are explicitly exposed.

-3. Classes and algorithms used to represent code as the object file level, the `MC Layer`_.
+3. Classes and algorithms used to represent code at the object file level, the `MC Layer`_.
 These classes represent assembly level constructs like labels, sections, and instructions.
 At this level, concepts like "constant pool entries" and "jump tables" don't exist.